HIMA-MB02/word-frequency-distributon/README.md

     &emsp;1.
 HomeComponent: This is the default component with the search-bar taking number inputs only. <br />
     &emsp;2.
 ListComponent: This is the component that displays the top 'n' results ('n' entered in the homecomponent) of the  &emsp;frequency distributon of the word count as stated in the problem statement. <br />
     &emsp;3.
 AppComponent: This is the root-component of the root-module (AppModule).
 This contains a constant navbar component, with a router outlet to route between HomeComponent and ListComponent.
 (Routing details in 'src/app/app-routing.module.ts') <br />
+    &emsp;4.
+BackendService: This is the injectible service created which uses HTTPClientModule to make RESTful calls to the backend. (src/app/services/backend.service.ts)

 ## /ttt-backend